squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 ### Recommended Installation

 1. From your admin interface go to Plugins > Add New
-1. Search for *Squelch tabs and accordions*
+1. Search for *Squelch Tabs and Accordions*
 1. Click "Install Now" under the plugin in the search results
 1. Click OK on the popup
 1. Click "Activate" to enable the plugin